 In a news release on Saturday, Dec.
 27, Lacson said the Cabinet members who had “allocables” included a certain “ES,” who had P8.3 billion, and Bonoan, who had at least P30.5 billion.

 “Why should Cabinet secretaries get allocables?
-I thought the allocables were for lawmakers to request projects for their districts, which, to me, is still unacceptable because the National Expenditure Program is the exclusive domain of the executive department,” he said.
+I thought the allocables were for lawmakers to request projects for their districts, which to me is still unacceptable because the National Expenditure Program is the exclusive domain of the executive department,” he said.

-Lacson said the five Cabinet members may be invited to the Senate Blue Ribbon Committee’s investigation into flood control project anomalies after they authenticate relevant documents obtained through Cabral’s lawyer.
+For his part, Lacson said the five Cabinet members may be invited to the Senate Blue Ribbon Committee’s investigation into flood control project anomalies after they authenticate relevant documents obtained through Cabral’s lawyer.

 The papers include special allotment release orders (SAROs) dated Dec.
 27, 2024, which involved the release of P50 billion in unprogrammed appropriations.
 Of the amount, P30 billion was allocated for flood control projects.
 Lacson said many were validated to be ghost or non-existent projects.